-Getting your van sign written or wrapped costs a couple of hundred pounds/dollars and it is a really effective way of promoting your business; you’re guaranteed to get a great return on investment by branding your vehicle.
+Getting your van sign written or wrapped costs a couple of hundred pounds/dollars and it is a really effective way of promoting your business; in my family business, we often get new customers who simply saw our van in the area.

 1. Big call to action